OVERALL CURE RATES

 Due to assay difference across studies, LLOQ was 25 IU/mL (Roche COBAS TaqMan® RT-PCR assay v.
 2.0) or 15 IU/mL (Roche COBAS Ampliprep/TaqMan® RT-PCR assay v.
 2.0).

-Based on a post hoc exploratory pooled analysis from five phase 2/3 clinical trials of TN or PRS-TE adult patients with HCV GT 1-6 without cirrhosis who were treated with MAVYRET for 8 weeks.
-Patient characteristics were comparable across studies, and HCV RNA measures were collected at baseline, at treatment weeks 1, 2, 4, 5, and at the end of treatment.
-After excluding patients lost to follow-up or missing SVR12 data (n=13), or with on-treatment virologic failure (n=2), 950 patients were included in the study; 942 had week-4 viral suppression data.
-Viral suppression was defined as HCV RNA <LLOQ.
+Post hoc exploratory pooled analysis from 5 phase 2/3 clinical trials of chronic HCV GT 1-6, TN or PRS-TE, NC adult patients (N=950) treated with MAVYRET for 8 weeks.
+HCV RNA was measured at baseline, treatment weeks 1, 2, 4, 5, and at the end of treatment.
+After excluding patients lost to follow up or missing SVR12 data (n=13) or with on-treatment virologic failure (n=2), 942 had data on viral suppression (defined as HCV RNA <LLOQ).

-Product labeling for treatment duration should be followed regardless of HCV RNA levels at TW4.
+Product labeling for treatment duration should be followed regardless of HCV RNA levels at treatment week 4.
 The included clinical studies were not powered to assess the impact of on-treatment viral suppression on SVR12.
 No conclusions should be made from this exploratory analysis.

-Based on a retrospective, exploratory analysis of TN, CC or NC patients, excluding those with chronic kidney disease, from 10 phase 3 clinical trials15
+Based on a retrospective, exploratory analysis of TN, NC or CC patients from 10 phase 3 clinical trials

 100%